FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `createTransfer`

-The `createTransfer` method creates a transfer request and add the transfer details to that request.
-This method estimates the transaction cost via a dry-run, and then funds it with predicate resources, which is useful since the returned transaction request can now be submitted with greater certainty that it will succeed.
+The `createTransfer` method creates a transaction request with all the necessary transfer details.
+It automatically estimates the transaction costs via a dry-run call and funds the request with the required predicate resources.
+After this, one can submit the returned transaction request with greater certainty that it will succeed.

- This can be useful should you need to modify the transfer request or use its properties before sending it to the node.
+However, please remember that you can still modify the transfer request details and use its properties before submitting it to the node.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-8{ts:line-numbers}